stevejobsbiography/stevejobsbiography.github.io/README.md

-# archdud3.github.io"
+# archdud3.github.io
-If you know me then stop stalking me
+## Steve Jobs Biography
+if you are here to commit changes to this, then contact aussiedude010@gmail.com and he will give you instructions.